eProsima/Fast-DDS/README.md

     split-window "./HelloWorldExample subscriber" \; \
     select-layout even-vertical

 This example is not constrained to the current instance.
-It's possible to run several instances of this container to check the communication between them by running the following from each container.
+It is possible to run several instances of this container to check the communication between them by running the following from each container.

     $ goToExamples
     $ cd dds/HelloWorldExample/bin